Class RasterImage

 Updates the image dimensions.

-protected abstract void UpdateDimensions(int newWidth, int newHeight)
+protected abstract void UpdateDimensions(

 Parameters